ElectricMolasses/battleship/README.md

 # Battleship

-Web application that lets you play battleship.g
+Web application that lets you play battleship.

 ## Known Bugs

 - Currently a bug where the player can remove event listeners from the opponents grid before the game starts.

-## Roadmap
+## Roadmapg

 ### Functional